kumahq/kuma-website/docs/docs/dev/documentation/dps-and-data-model.md

 When we start a new data plane proxy in Kuma, it needs to communicate a few things to the control-plane:

 - What types they are: "standard", "zone-ingress" or "gateway".
-- How they can be reached by other dataplanes (This is an address/port combination).
+- How they can be reached by other data plane proxies (This is an address/port combination).
 - What services they expose (This will be called inbounds).
 - How the application will use the sidecar to reach other services (either with transparent proxy or by explicitly listing services it will connect to).

 ::: tip
-There exists special types of dataplanes:
+There exists special types of data planes proxies:

 - [Zone-ingress](./zone-ingress.md) which will enable inbound cross-zone traffic.
 - [Gateway](./gateway.md) which will traffic external to the mesh to enter it.